rh-openjdk/run-folder-as-tests/README.md

 ├── readme
 └── testlib.bash
 ```
 Next to junit/jtreg compatible outpu it supports `ignoring` of tests and reruning of failures.
+Only .sh files are run.

 ```
 .../run-folder-as-tests/run-folder-as-tests.sh .../containersQa tested_product